hopfmonoid/assign/README.md

 This program assigns subjects to professors, taking into consideration their preferences.
 The program uses simulated annealing to optimise a cost function associated with an assignment.

-## The program takes two inout files.
+## The program takes two input files.

 (Please see the sample files provided.)